 But why is this important?
 According to VerStanding that stems from the fact that it “deprives all involved of the opportunity to meaningfully interact with counsel concerning the arguments being made.”

-And while the professional tone of voice should be paramount in court proceedings, VerStanding, a poker player himself, didn’t spare his genuine opinion of the man saying that Postle was but a middling poker player who had stolen hundreds of thousands of dollars and is the largest known fraud in the history of the game.
+And while the professional tone of voice should be paramount in court proceedings, VerStanding, a poker player himself, didn’t spare his genuine opinion of the man saying that Postle was but a middling poker player who had stolen hundreds of thousands of dollars in what is (one of) the largest known cheating scandal in the history of the game.